mikepred/MAP/memory-bank/activeContext.md

 ## Current Work Focus

-The primary focus of the current session is to **update the Cline Memory Bank to reflect the restructuring of the Module 4 lesson plan documentation.** This involves reviewing and updating relevant memory bank files, particularly this file (`activeContext.md`) and `progress.md`.
+The primary focus of the current session is to **update the Cline Memory Bank to reflect the restructuring of both the Module 4 and Module 5 lesson plan documentation.** This involves reviewing and updating relevant memory bank files, particularly this file (`activeContext.md`) and `progress.md`.

 ## Recent Changes